tuya/tuya-camera-ios-sdk/README.md

 end
 ```

-TuyaSmartCameraKit just support p2p 2.0,  if you want integrate p2p 1.0 camera, you could add this code: `pod 'TuyaSmartCameraT'`.
+TuyaSmartCameraKit is not support p2p 1.0 by default,  if you want integrate p2p 1.0 camera, you could add this code: `pod 'TuyaSmartCameraT'`.

 `TuyaSmartCamera` is removed from sdk, you can get it from demo in this repo.